tomas-ravalli/dynamic-pricing-engine/README.md

 3.  **Drives demand signals:** The final "Match Excitement Factor" is then used to generate all the other demand signals.
 For example, a match with a high excitement score will also have higher `google_trends_index`, more positive `social_media_sentiment`, and more `internal_search_trends`.

-This systemic approach ensures that the relationships between the features in the synthetic dataset are correlated in a logical and realistic way.

 ## Modeling